rljacobson/jasper2/_posts/2018-09-04-defining-the-wolfram-language-part-2-operator-properties.markdown

 subclass: 'post tag-computer-science'
 navigation: True
 comments: True
+MathJax: True
 author: robert
 ---

 In this third installment of our *n* part series, "Defining the Wolfram Language," we begin to study the properties, namely the arity, affix, associativity, and precedence, of the Mathematica operators we found in Part 1.
 If we ended Part 1 proud of our accomplishment—perhaps even a little smug—then we will get reacquainted with our humility in this article.<!--more-->

-For a refresher on what is meant by the words operator, arity, affix, associativity, and precedence, see [Part 2](http://robertjacobson.herokuapp.com/blog/2018/09/03/defining-the-wolfram-language-part-1-terminology/) of this series.
+For a refresher on what is meant by the words operator, arity, affix, associativity, and precedence, see [Generalizing PEMDAS: What is an operator?](generalizing-pemdas-what-is-an-operator)

-[The information in this series grew out of my work on FoxySheep, an open source parser for the Wolfram Language.
-Parts 1 and 2 began life as an answer I submitted to [mathematica.stackexchange.com](https://mathematica.stackexchange.com/a/180033/27662).
-I try to keep the answer up to date.]

 ## Programmatically determining properties of operators